 In this unit, students study the structure and function of gas exchange and transport systems in a range of animals and in terrestrial plants.

 Module 4 Biodiversity, evolution and disease

 Students learn about the biodiversity of organisms; how they are classified and the ways in which biodiversity can be measured.
 It serves as an introduction to ecology, emphasising practical techniques and an appreciation of the need to maintain biodiversity.
 Students also gain an understanding of the variety of organisms that are pathogenic and the way in which plants and animals have evolved defences to deal with disease.

 The impact of the evolution of pathogens on the treatment of disease is also considered

-The A Level is split into six teaching modules: Modules 1-4, plus modules 5 and 6.
+The A Level is split into six teaching modules: Modules 1-4 (as above), plus modules 5 and 6.

 Module 5 Communication, homeostasis and energy